-STUDENT NAME:
+DATE: STUDENT NAME:

 Document the reason for the disciplinary action:

-I understand that this probation/ suspension period will allow me to correct my behavior.
-Further incidents of this behavior will result in suspension or dismissal from the program.
+I understand that this probation/ suspens incidents of this behavior will result in sus on period will allow me to correct my behavior.
+Further pension or dismissal from the program.

 Student signature Date

 Program Director Date

 Clinical Coordinator Date

 Radiologic Science Faculty Date

 Clinical Preceptor Date